Posted: 8/3/20 | August 3rd, 2020

 But whatever the reason, I’m here to tell you that Oahu has some magic.
 Sure, it’s quite developed, has terrible traffic, and huge crowds.
 And yeah, maybe it’s not as “raw” as the other islands (I assume that’s why people like them).

-But there are plenty of spots in Oahu where you can live that Hawaiian dream.
+But there are plenty of spots in Oahu where you can live that Hawaiian dream and there are tons of things to see and do (even if you’re visiting Oahu with kids).

 I spent a week round-tripping the island (which, given how small it is, turned out to be quite easy).
 My plan was simple: sit on a beach as long as I could, eat my body weight in poke (diced raw fish, pronounced “po-keh”), and hike.